fpedd/ees-pees/orga.md

   * Next presentation plan -> from presentation to presentation (4 in total)
   * Hole Project plan / goal -> what is our overall goal?
 * Master students need to work on a concept for QA.
+* Talk about the canban / project on github.

 #### Interesting
 * Maybe, to make things easier, simpler and more "greifbar", we should narrow down